ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ![](photo_actionwebview.png)

-It seems an issue with annotations management / environment settings&plugins alignment.
-However, Clean+Rebuild, Gradle/Environment Cache resets, starting from scratch on other systems, etc. don't help yet = mismatch still there.
+It's a source issue between annotations management and environment settings&plugins alignment.
+Clean+Rebuild, Gradle/Environment Cache resets, starting from scratch on other systems, etc. don't fix it.

-Such situation has been fixed by **Bending Spoons** on build 1.1.0 = OK Reproducible Builds.
+Such situation has been fixed by **Bending Spoons** on build 1.1.0 = OK Reproducible Builds for such release.